Taimoor10/Logins/README.md

 5. Unlinking the account will set the token property to `null` against the selected provider

 6. Logout of the application will clear all sessions and cookies.
 If the login from any provider is not done in the same session, then a new entry will be created in database.
-So accounts may have to be linked again if they are not already linked.
+So accounts will have to be linked again if they are not already linked.

    *Note* => I also have an alternative schema design to handle the logout option much better, but for this task, try linking and unlinking all the accounts in the same session